mstrehse/mcp-brain/brain-mcp-description.md

 ✅ Check existing memories before creating new content ✅ Break complex work into tasks systematically
-✅ Ask questions when there are multiple options or uncertainties
+✅ Ask questions when there are multiple options or uncertainties ✅ Use templates when available for proven workflows
+✅ Always complete task queues fully
+✅ Store valuable insights for future reference
+✅ Create templates from successful patterns

 # MANDATORY RULES